galaxyproject/gsoc/2015_mentoring_application.md

 1. What criteria did you use to select the mentors?
 Please be as specific as possible.

   We have selected projects that we believe will have a high impact on making biomedical research more open and accessible - and then within that framework worked to find mentors who we believe will enable and guide students to be successful.
-We have chosen people who are friendly and eager to mentor and who care about the the given project.
+We have chosen people who are friendly and eager to mentor and who care about the given project.
 While we have a diverse group of potential mentors - we are certain each is dedicated and has a track record of successful contributions to open source and is well known in the Galaxy community and to the organizers.

 1. What is your plan for dealing with disappearing students?
 Please be as specific as possible.

   The organizers intend to check in with each student on a weekly basis in order to uncover blocking issues and then address issues in a timely fashion or help find alternatives to work around these blocks.
 We will encourage mentors to communicate with even greater frequency.
-For intern intiated communication, the organizers will be available daily on IRC and will respond quickly to e-mails from students - and we have selected mentors that we believe will be likewise timely in responses as well as welcoming.
+For internally initiated communication, the organizers will be available daily on IRC and will respond quickly to e-mails from students - and we have selected mentors that we believe will be likewise timely in responses as well as welcoming.
 We hope that intervening before problems grow too overwhelming to students will help prevent disappearing students.

   That said - the nature of student projects is sometimes they disappear.
 If after several failures to communicate with students or if issues arise that neither mentor nor organizers can address - we will solicit advice from the Google Summer of Code community (if appropriate) and then contact the organizers at Google and explain the nature of the problem.

 1. What is your plan for dealing with disappearing mentors?
 Please be as specific as possible.

-  Given the current list of mentors and projects, we are confident the probablity of disappearing mentors is minimal - these are dedicated professionals who believe in the value of mentoring students and fostering open source communities and the projects listed.
+  Given the current list of mentors and projects, we are confident the probability of disappearing mentors is minimal - these are dedicated professionals who believe in the value of mentoring students and fostering open source communities and the projects listed.
 That said each project in the idea list has multiple potential mentors and we are confident any of them could step in and ensure the continuity of these projects.
 In the unlikely event that both potential mentors do not work out - the Galaxy core development team has numerous full time developers who are paid to work on the project and who the organizers are confident could fill in as mentors for these projects.
 In particular the organizers will certainly be available to fill in this role.

 1. What steps will you take to encourage students to interact with your project's community before, during and after the program?